kismetwireless/kismet/docs/dev/webui_rest.md

 Additionally, a wrapper may be specified, which indicates a transient dictionary object which should contain these values; This is used by dataTables to wrap the initial query in an `aaData` object required for that API.

-The command dictionary should be passed as either JSON in the `json` POST variable, or as base64-encoded msgpack in the `msgpack` variable, and is expected to contain:
+The command dictionary is expected to contain:

 | Key     | Value               | Type                      | Desc                                     |
 | ------- | ------------------- | ------------------------- | ---------------------------------------- |